 You are driving along on your morning commute and realize that your exit is coming up.
 You quickly switch from the middle lane to the outermost exit lane, forgetting to hit your signal first.
 The blare of a horn startles you, and you realize that you may have accidentally cut in front of another exiting motorist.

 There was no accident -- it wasn't even close.
 Yet the driver is now flipping you off and riding your bumper.
 You glimpse pure rage on the face of the man behind the wheel and start to worry about escalating road rage.
 What can you do?

 Some motorists drive as if they are training for the Indy 500, all short stops and impromptu lane changes.
 This is not road rage -- just really bad and aggressive driving that could cause the driver to get ticketed.
 Road rage is a whole other problem that typically arises from one driver's mistake or near-miss on the highway.

 Of course it's annoying when another motorist pulls a reckless move that could potentially lead to a serious accident.
 But the fact is that people make mistakes.
 That's all that they are, and if they don't cause a collision, it's best to just shrug it off.

 However, some drivers don't seem able to do that.
 They instead exacerbate the original driver's mistake by doing things like:

 - Blaring the horn

-- Make obscene gestures or curse
+- Making obscene gestures or cursing

 Sometimes, road rage is a flashpoint of misdirected anger because the driver is actually upset or angry with another person or situation in their life.
 Perhaps they got pink-slipped at work or had a fight with their spouse before leaving home.
 Either way, the incident on the highway with another driver causes them to explode with anger.